-Slow running: the 10 scientifically proven benefits for your health and performance
+Slow running: 10 scientifically proven benefits for health and performance

-Slow running: the 10 scientifically proven benefits for your health and performance
+Slow running: 10 scientifically proven benefits for health and performance

 Gorka Cabañas